sarfraznawaz2005/composer-cost/README.md

 # composer-cost

 Simple composer plugin that displays size of each folder under `vendor` to help you with which package is taking the most disk space.
+It will run automatically when you use `composer install` or `composer update` command.

 ## Screenshot